 A keen interest in flora and fauna, particularly Australian birds, is the inspiration behind Lyn’s work.
 Her aim is to accurately depict the natural environment and this is reflected in her highly detailed paintings.
 Nature offers limitless subject matter and the bushland setting of her home provides much of that.
 Additional stimulus comes from regular trips to other parts of Australia, generally for several months at a time.
 Encounters allowing close observation of animals and birds in their native habitats provide knowledge of their behaviour, interactions and characteristics.
 The resulting works of art capture the essence and vitality of the subjects, not merely their physical appearance.
 The meticulous studies are usually executed in a mixture of watercolour and gouache after many preliminary sketches.
 Detail is gradually built up using very fine brushwork.
 Many layers may be required to achieve the desired result.

 Lyn has had many successful exhibitions, been a guest artist at various shows and her work has featured on television and in articles in newspapers and journals, including Australian Artist magazine.
-Paintings have also been reproduced on a popular range of greeting cards, bookmarks, calendars and as limited edition prints.
+Paintings have also been reproduced on a popular range of greeting cards, bookmarks, calendars, craft kits and as limited edition prints.